Symptoms of Arrhythmias (Heart Rhythm Disturbances)

 Most people don’t notice heart rhythm problems.
 The come and go, and are hard to predict.
 In most cases, the heart fixes its missteps and keeps beating as normal.
 But, in others, the missteps can last longer.
 This keeps the heart from working as it should.
 Long lasting issues can be caused by rhythm or other problems.

 Symptoms of Conduction Problems

-Over time, ischemia can damage the heart muscle.
-Damage and scarring can lead to heart arrhythmias.
+Over time, having lower blood flow can harm and scar the heart muscle.
+This can lead to arrhythmias.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at email@example.com.
 Our Health Library Support team will respond to your email request within 2 business days.